JKTech-COI/Jarvis-Server/README.md

 ## Community & Support

-If you have any questions, look to the ClearML [FAQ](https://clear.ml/docs/latest/docs/faq), or tag your questions on [stackoverflow](https://stackoverflow.com/questions/tagged/clearml) with '**clearml**' tag.
+If you have any questions, look to the JARVIS [FAQ](https://clear.ml/docs/latest/docs/faq), or tag your questions on [stackoverflow](https://stackoverflow.com/questions/tagged/clearml) with '**clearml**' tag.

 For feature requests or bug reports, please use [GitHub issues](https://github.com/allegroai/clearml-server/issues).